robinhubner/airbnb_analysis/README.md

 # airbnb_sydney_analysis
+1. Installation

-Motivation
+2. Project Motivation

-Filve Description
+3. File Description

-How to interact with me
+4. How to interact with my project

-Licensing
+5. Licensing

-Authors
+6. Authors
+The file has been created by Robin Hubner.
+Feel free to text me at GitHub.

-Acknowledgements
+7. Acknowledgements
+My credit goes to Udacity, who inspired me to start this data analysis project, which is my first data analysis project.